MicrosoftDocs/power-automate-docs/articles/organization-q-and-a.md

 ### Can I block another person from signing up for Power Automate?

 Power Automate is a fully public cloud service.
 Everyone in the world can sign up and use it to automate their day-to-day tasks.
-To use Power Automate, there's no requirement that you have or use an Office 365 account.
+To use Power Automate, there isn't a requirement that you have or use an Office 365 account.
 Because of this, there’s no mechanism at this time for you to block another person from using Power Automate.

 If a person signs up for Power Automate, and you don't support them inside of your organization, they can't incur costs to your company.
 When an individual signs up for Power Automate, the relationship is between that individual and Microsoft.
 This is like many other cloud services from Microsoft, such as Bing, OneDrive, or Outlook.com.
 Your use of Power Automate doesn't imply that the service is provided by your organization.